Global Point of Care

 Pneumonia

-• In general, pneumonia causes over 1 million hospitalizations in the US every year10
+• Pneumonia can, in general, cause over a million hospitalizations in the U.S. annually.7

 Other serious complications

-• Inflammation (which can also cause swelling) of the heart, brain or muscle tissues2
+• Inflammation: This can cause swelling, including of the heart, brain, or muscle tissues.4

 Impact on people with chronic diseases

-• People with heart disease are at higher risk of serious flu complications, and flu has been shown to increase the risk of heart attacks and strokes11
+• If you have heart disease: You are at a higher risk of having serious flu complications.
+Flu could also increase the risk of heart attacks and strokes.8

-• People with chronic kidney disease have a harder time fighting the flu and are at a higher risk of serious illness from the infection11
+• If you have chronic kidney disease: You may have both a harder time fighting the flu and be at greater risk of serious illness from the infection.8

 There are steps you can take to help avoid catching or spreading the flu.